A Caring Academy: Exceptional Pastoral Support

 Form Tutors are there to help with day-to-day organisation and to deal with any concerns you may have, quickly and effectively.
 Form Tutors also have a crucial role in monitoring the Student Planner and in promoting excellent attendance, positive behaviour and exceptional progress.

-Year Managers and Progress Leaders
+Year Managers and Behaviour & Attendance Leaders

 It is the job of this dedicated team to identify any barriers that stand between your child and their full potential, and to ensure we do everything we can to secure excellent outcomes.

-Your Progress Leader and Year Manager will remain with your child’s year group throughout their time at Leeds West Academy, meaning you and your child can build and maintain excellent working relationships; working together to support your child in achieving his/her potential.
+The Year Manager will remain with your child’s year group throughout their time at Leeds West Academy, meaning you and your child can build and maintain excellent working relationships; working together to support your child in achieving his/her potential.

 Social, Personal and Citizenship Education (SPACE)